asbjborg/asbjborg.github.io/_posts/2024-12-08-turn-to-stone-new-track-published-on-soundcloud.md

 - **Layered vocals** create both accusers and a chorus of witnesses.
 - **Glitch effects** symbolize cracks in the system.
-- **The serpentine bass** slithers like Medusa’s snakes—threatening yet protective.
+- **The serpentine bass** slithers like Medusa's snakes—threatening yet protective.
 - **Reverb** evokes vast digital spaces, where frozen stories echo endlessly.

 The track's sound design incorporates both organic and synthetic textures to represent this transformation.
 Heavy bass and distortion effects create the weight and density of stone, while ethereal pads and reverb suggest the digital realm.
 Glitch elements and granular synthesis break apart the sound, just as stone can crack and crumble.
 The result is a sonic journey that mirrors the process of digital petrification while hinting at the possibility of breaking free.

 ---

-## The Oracle’s Vision: Cracks in the System
+## The Oracle's Vision: Cracks in the System

 ![oracle](/assets/img/posts/oracle.png)

-Just as Medusa’s gaze petrifies, today’s digital systems freeze us in their gaze.
+Just as Medusa's gaze petrifies, today's digital systems freeze us in their gaze.
 But like cracks in stone, glitches in algorithms reveal opportunities for liberation:

 ```python
 class DigitalAwakening: